Static and spherically symmetric wormholes in metric-affine theories of gravity

-The computations of such terms gives not simple equations are disclosed once the explicit WH solution is framed in a given gravity framework.
+The computations of such terms gives not simple equations, but must be disclosed once one posses an explicit WH solution framed in a precise gravity framework.
+However, to be more precise, the stability requirement demands to check the behavior of the solution under time-dependent perturbations.
+This is of course a more complex problem, which must be verified once we determine a solution.
+Nevertheless, the strategy based on first checking the hydrodynamic stability could give already a hint for fulfilling the more general claim.

-As final remark, we can say that our approach is a sort of recipe, represented by the Table \ref{tab:Table1}, for constructing WH solutions supported only by gravity in $f(R)$, $f(T)$, and $f(Q)$ theories.
-This strategy has never been investigated in the literature, at the best of our knowledge.
-The above calculations and results allow not only to investigate the existence of viable WH solutions but also to figure out possible links among different gravity theories.
+As final remark, we can say that our approach constitutes general indications, represented by Table \ref{tab:Table1}, for constructing WH solutions supported only by gravity in $f(R)$, $f(T)$, and $f(Q)$ theories.
+This strategy has never been investigated in the literature, to the best of our knowledge.
+The above calculations and results allow not only to inquire the existence of viable WH solutions, but also to figure out possible links among different gravity theories.
 In a forthcoming paper, possible astrophysical applications will be discussed.